nimikuma1/Payor-App/Documents/User_Manual.md

 Navigate to this URL: http://18.117.172.43:5001/

 Type in "priorauth" for Username

 Type in "DivyaNimisha123" for Password

 ![image](https://github.com/nimikuma1/Payor-App/assets/166041511/6d34e69c-263c-4de1-8631-1d1cb170065a)

 Click "Login"

-After submitting prior auth from the EMR application, we should see the corresponding member details in the Payor System
+After submitting prior auth from the EMR application, we should see the corresponding member details in the Payor System.
+The example shown below is the prior auth submission for patient Jane Smith.

 You should see: